 4.)
 Get a short-term health insurance plan.
-Short-term health insurance provides temporary benefits quickly, if you qualify.
-If your application is approved, your policy can begin as soon as the next day.
-Plus, short-term plans tend to be less expensive than other plan options (because they do not cover pre-existing conditions and do not offer the full range of benefits of Obamacare) and can last as little as 30 days, which can be useful when you have a gap in coverage.
+Short-term health insurance provides temporary benefits quickly.
+Your policy can begin as soon as the next day, if you're approved.
+Plus, short-term plans are flexible: They can last as little anywhere from 30 to 364 days, which can be useful when you have a gap in coverage.

 ACA plans can be a good option for health insurance once a young adult has aged out of their parents' insurance.
 If you have a chronic health issue, are planning on becoming pregnant, need more health service options, or want the assurance of a plan with the 10 essential benefits, ACA plans may suit you well.